 For the injection, we used Sweet Smoke Q, Original Pork injection in a 2 to 1 concentrate with apple juice and peach nectar for my juices.
 I mixed up 2 gallons total of this injection mix and began to inject heavily in the hams and the shoulders of the whole pig.

 We also concentrated on the loins, and ribs.
 I like to inject into the pork belly too, that is where if you are serving from the pig to plate, you can really make some veteran pig picker happy with the fresh bacon, swirled to tasty perfection.
 I like to inject the cheeks also, since that’s a favorite spot too.
 Oh wait, I guess it’s all good, it’s pork!!

-Tips For Peparing Your Smoker For A Whole Hog Cook:
+Preparing Your Smoker For A Whole Hog Cook

 - Spray inside of cooker with no-stick spray, helps with clean up

 - Smoker should be heated to 250 degrees